About Us > People

 Phil Davies

-I started working with the Rank Foundation in the Autumn of 2018 as the Associate Director for Plymouth, just before the City’s place-based programme was launched.
+I started working with the Rank Foundation in the Autumn of 2018 as the Associate for Plymouth, just before the City’s place-based programme was launched.

 I had spent the previous thirty years working in education: the first half of which as a lecturer and eventually director in the university sector; and the second half of my career in the further education sector where I was Principal/CEO at City College Plymouth.
 I have an MA in European politics have spent short spells at both Harvard and Babson College in the US.